xfengnefx/hprc-sample-selection/yr1.md

 4. Remove candidates with existing or ongoing sequencing efforts.

-5. Selection: ideally, we would like to select the same number of candidates from each subpopulation, and have equal number of candidates from both gender.
+5. Selection: ideally, we would like to select the same number of candidates from each subpopulation, and have equal number of candidates from both genders.
 This could not be achieved and thus we have additional manual interventions:
-1) when gender is unbalance (i.e. off by more than 1), try to swap in the next-best candidate of the less represented gender; do nothing if this is not possible.
+1) when gender is unbalanced (i.e. off by more than 1), try to swap in the next-best candidate of the less represented gender; do nothing if this is not possible.
-2) if a subpopluation has less individuals than the desired sample selection size, their unused slots will be distributed to other unsaturated subpopulations.
-The later choice is arbitrary and should have little impact to the overall results.
+2) if a subpopulation has less individuals than the desired sample selection size, their unused slots will be distributed to other unsaturated subpopulations.
+The latter choice is arbitrary and should have little impact on the overall results.

 ## Side notes as of 2021

 1. The sample selection was done and maintained using the n=2504 1KG release; [the newer set that expanded the collection to 3202 samples](http://ftp.1000genomes.ebi.ac.uk/vol1/ftp/data_collections/1000G_2504_high_coverage/working/20201028_3202_phased/) was not considered here.

 1. Due to the cell line optimal passage requirement and also the trio requirement, European samples have little representation in the final candidate list of this selection.
-Most of them had only sub-optimal passages.
+Most of them had only suboptimal passages.

-1. This approach focuse on selecting the "representative" candidates.
+1. This approach focuses on selecting the "representative" candidates.
 It does not maximize diversity in terms of heterozygosity.
 Our justification of this choice (i.e. focusing on subpopulations), back in 2019, was the following (quote from the initial writeup): for the initial pilot, we should also make sure our methods work for populations with low diversity such as native Americans and Australians (these populations have much lower diversity than all 1000g samples).
 A simple solution is to choose one or two representative samples from each subpopulation.
 This will give us a spectrum of diversity.
 At the same time, from the popgen point of view, a sample we select [in this way could] better represents the larger subpopulation.
 This is critical when we make claims like "population X has more and longer SVs".

-1. I think it might have problems if intra-subpopulation diversity is very high (in other words, if a subpopulation could be further divided into clearly separated clusters, we should not fullly rely on single subpopulation label and agglomerate everyone into one lump; 1KG cohorts have no such challenge, though).
+1. I think it might have problems if intra-subpopulation diversity is very high (in other words, if a subpopulation could be further divided into clearly separated clusters, we should not fully rely on single subpopulation label and agglomerate everyone into one lump; 1KG cohorts have no such challenge, though).

 1. This approach replies on variant calling / genotyping.
 It would be difficult to recruite samples with different data types or processed by different pipelines.

-# Change history of the candidate list (chronicle)
+# Change history of the candidate list (chronological)

 Sep 2019: Initial candidate lists (size of 40 or 60) proposed for approval.